kyawswarthwin/openwrt-v2raya-installer/README.md

 - Installs required kernel modules for firewall functionality, supporting both **fw3** and **fw4**.
 - Installs the **v2rayA** application and its dependencies.
 - Optionally installs geoip and geosite databases for enhanced functionality (commented out by default).
-- Installs the LuCI app for easier management through the web UI, if LuCI is already installed.
+- Installs the LuCI app for easier management through the web UI if LuCI is already installed.

 ## Prerequisites